Introducing the ENSURED Project

 Lead: Katharina Nachbar

-Team: Steven Blockmans, Hylke Dijkstra, Andrew Firmin, Dylan Macchiarini, Franziska Petri, Inés Pousadela, Amanda Pridmore, Marc Shkurovich, Thomas Sommerer, Sonya Sugrobova, Clara Weinhardt
+Team: Steven Blockmans, Hylke Dijkstra, Andrew Firmin, Oliver Jung, Samuel King, Franziska Petri, Inés Pousadela, Amanda Pridmore, Thomas Sommerer, Sonya Sugrobova, Victoria Ubierna, Clara Weinhardt

 Strategic communication is an integral aspect of ENSURED.
 One aspect of this will be our efforts to disseminate our findings and recommendations to various target audiences through events and publications like journal articles, policy reports, and briefs.
 But we will also be working to reach a diverse range of audiences and to engage with affected communities beyond the expert and policy circles, including civil society and youth organisations.